carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

 -------------

 CUDA is supported since llvm 3.9.
-Clang currently supports CUDA 7.0 through 10.1.
-If clang detects a newer CUDA version, it will issue a warning and will attempt to use detected CUDA SDK it as if it were CUDA-10.1.
+Clang currently supports CUDA 7.0 through 11.5.
+If clang detects a newer CUDA version, it will issue a warning and will attempt to use detected CUDA SDK it as if it were CUDA 11.5.

 Before you build CUDA code, you'll need to have installed the CUDA SDK.
 See `NVIDIA's CUDA installation guide